andrew/ultimate-awesome/README.md

 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
 - [awesome-software-design-ja](https://github.com/Katsukiniwa/awesome-software-design-ja) - 日本語でのソフトウェア開発・設計に関する記事や書籍をまとめたリポジトリです.
 - [awesome-tech-conferences](https://github.com/trstringer/awesome-tech-conferences) - :loudspeaker: A curated list of upcoming technical conferences.
+- [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.
 - [Awesome-SGX-Open-Source](https://github.com/Maxul/Awesome-SGX-Open-Source) - A curated list of open-source projects that help exploit Intel SGX technology.
 - [awesome-spanish-nlp](https://github.com/dav009/awesome-spanish-nlp) - Curated list of Linguistic Resources for doing NLP & CL on Spanish.
-- [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-lumen](https://github.com/unicodeveloper/awesome-lumen) - :eyeglasses: :books: Curated list of awesome resources: books, videos, articles about using Lumen (PHP Microframework by Laravel).
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, T2I-Adapter, IP-Adapter.